Periyar National Park: Geography

 The sanctuary surrounds Periyar Lake, a reservoir measuring 31 km2, which was formed when the Mullaperiyar Dam was erected in 1895.
 The reservoir and the Periyar River meander around the contours of the wooded hills, providing a permanent source of water for the local wildlife.

 Climate

-The temperature varies depending upon the altitude and it ranges between 15 °C in December and January and 31 °C in April and May.
-Annual [Precipitation (meteorology)|precipitation] is between 2000 and 3000 mm, about two-thirds occurring during the [southwest monsoon] between June to September.
-Much of the rest occurs during the [northeast monsoon] between October and December.
+The temperature varies depending upon the altitude, ranging between 15 °C in December and January and 31 °C in April and May.
+Annual precipitation is between 2000 and 3000 mm, with about two-thirds occurring during the southwest monsoon between June and September.
+Much of the rest occurs during the northeast monsoon between October and December.
 Summers are warm with some precipitation in April and winters are cold.